 PROGRAMME SUMMARY

 The ATTRACT programme is designed for researchers not yet established in Luxembourg, who demonstrate the potential to become leaders in their field of research.
-The scheme offers promising junior researchers the opportunity to set up their own research team within one of the country’s research institutions.
+The scheme offers promising junior researchers the opportunity to set up their own research team within one of the country’s research institutions and national research priorities.

 Researchers are eligible between 2 and 8 years after their PhD, they must have an outstanding track record in their field which has to fit strategically to the research agenda of the Luxembourg host institution.